samwhindleton/wdiroutcomes/roadmap/week 22.md

 * Begin to learn how to network locally and how to describe yourself as a GA student

-* Take a stab at your LinkedIn Profile
+* Take a stab at updating your LinkedIn Profile

 ## Framing
-Now that you have a general understanding of how to best partner and work with Outcomes throughout your time at GA and post course, let's talk about how to best set yourself up for success in your local market.
+Now that you have a general understanding of how to best partner and work with your Outcomes Coach throughout your time at GA and post course, let's talk about how to best set yourself up for success in your local market.
 We will re-look at your 5 year plan and think about ways to make that happen.

 * How do you work with your local career coach?
 * What are some key things to think about over the next 12 weeks as you ramp up for your job search?